 - If I do not graduate on time can I extend my F1 status?

-- When I am ready to graduate, what do I do about my I-20?
+- When I am ready to graduate, what should I do about my I-20?

 - Can I get a job?